Vishakha2697/BMI-Calculator/README.md

-## BMI Calculator
+## BMI CALCULATOR

-**BMI Calculator** This is a normal Body Mass Index Calculator.
+**BMI Calculator** BMI Calculator This is a normal Body Mass Index Calculator.
 It calculates the BMI for both the genders and advice to maintain your BMI accordingly.
 It is a multi screen app with simple functionality but full-on custom styling.

 > **Need a simple BMI App?** <br>
 > Let BMI Calculator be that app for you.

 ## Getting Started